+\parabf{Discussion: Supporting EP transformation.} The above design can also smoothly support EP transformation with minor change.
+In MoE models, the FFN is stored in an expert-wise layout, allowing us to directly free unused expert weights.
+We only need to determine how to release weights according to the LLM types.
+In \S\ref{subsec:microbenchmark}, we involve Qwen3-30B-A3B to evaluate EP transformation.

-\section{Transformation-Aware Scheduler}
+\subsection{Transformation-Aware Scheduler}

-With the foundation established in \S\ref{sec:design}, our system can handle dynamic request arrivals using fixed GPU resources.
-However, if the request scheduler remains unchanged (\eg round-robin or load-minimum-first scheduling), it can easily cause frequent parallelism transformations within the cluster, causing significant performance degradation.
-Therefore, a parallelism-aware global scheduler is necessary to actively manage request distribution and instance configuration transitions.
-When designing the scheduler, several key factors must be considered:

-\parabf{Long sequence requests.} The primary trigger for scaling up parallelism is the need to serve long sequence requests.
-As shown in Figure~\ref{fig:length}, the sequence length is primarily determined by the input, with the output contributing only 10.3\% to the total length.
-Thus, the scheduler must consider input length when making routing decisions.

-\parabf{Throughput degradation after parallelism scale-up.} As indicated in Table~\ref{tab:TP_performance}, under stable workload, scaling up to $TP4$ results in a 57\% decrease in overall throughput compared to $4\times (TP1)$.
-The scheduler must take this performance impact into account when making transformation decisions.

-\parabf{Timing for parallelism scale-down.} While larger parallelism increases KV cache capacity, if the cache is consistently full, instances cannot execute parallelism scale-down without risking out-of-memory errors.
-This results in suboptimal resource utilization, as the system cannot revert to higher-throughput mode.
-Based on these considerations, we designed a scheduler that collaboratively manages request scheduling and parallelism transformation, with its pseudocode shown in Algorithm~\ref{alg:schedule_request} and Algorithm~\ref{alg:schedule_parallelism}.
+We present a scheduler to control whether to execute TP transformation scale-up or scale-down based on dynamic requests.
+We also present the order of KV Cache and FFN to make transformation.

-Upon request arrival (Algorithm~\ref{alg:schedule_request}), the scheduler first identifies candidate instances capable of serving the request based on its input length and the current load of each instance.
-Rather than simply selecting the least loaded instance, our scheduler evaluates all potential transformation scenarios, calculates the expected performance after scaling up parallelism, and reserves sufficient resources to complete the transformation if necessary.
-This ensures service continuity during transformation periods.
-When consecutive long requests occur, the scheduler prioritizes instances already operating in higher TP configurations to minimize the number of required transformations.
+\parabf{Transformation scale-up.} Once a new request arrival, the scheduler first identifies candidate instances capable of serving this request based on its input length and the current load (\eg KV Cache capacity) of each instance.
+If any available instance can serve this request, this request is scheduled to the available least-loaded instance.
+If no available instance can support the input length, a parallelism scale-up is triggered on the least-loaded instances with same parallelism configuration.
+The scale-up step size is set to $\times2$ (\eg from $TP1$ to $TP2$ or from $TP2$ to $TP4$), which delivers optimal performance in practice.
+When consecutive long requests occur, the scheduler prioritizes instances already operating in higher parallelism degree to minimize the number of transformations.

+During scale-up, \name first transforms FFN to free the memory occupation, and then for KV Cache.